wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 In case of doubt which invention is the main invention for the purposes of Article 34(3)(c), the invention first mentioned in the claims shall be considered the main invention.

-### Rule 69 Start of and Time Limit for International Preliminary Examination
+### Rule 69---Start of and Time Limit for International Preliminary Examination

 ##### 69.1 Start of International Preliminary Examination